-Queen’s Grant students created this video for Special Olympics last year as a project that coincided with Project Unify, a national project developed by U.S. Dept. of Education to activate young people around the country in fostering respectful behaviors and … Continue reading
+Queen’s Grant students created this video for Special Olympics last year as a project that coincided with Project Unify, a national project developed by U.S. Dept. of Education to activate young people around the country in fostering respectful behaviors and promoting dignity within their schools for all students.
+Continue reading

 The CBW Business Center at 9229 Lawyers Road in Mint Hill was held up at gun point last Saturday.
 It’s the second time this year the business has been robbed.
 However, this time Mint Hill Police, with the help of Charlotte Police Department were able to catch robber.

 Mint Hill Police were dispatched to the call on Saturday around 10:30 am.
 Upon arrival to the business Mint Hill Police were told by employees that they were